Tarikh-i-Chitral

-The Tarikh-i-Chitral is a book compiled and finalized in 1921 by Mirza Muhammad Ghufran on the order of Mehtar Shuja ul-Mulk (r.
-1895-1936).
-It was written in Persian between 1911 and 1919, with its publication following in the year 1921 in Bombay, India.
-After its publication Mehtar Shuja ul-Mulk ordered the burning of all copies of the book.
+The Tarikh-i-Chitral (lit.
+History of Chitral) is a work compiled and finalized in 1921 by Mirza Muhammad Ghufran on the order of Mehtar Shuja ul-Mulk (r.
+1895–1936).
+Originally written in 1892 as Mukhtasar Tarikh-i-Chitral (lit.
+Short history of Chitral), its second version was completed in Persian between 1911 and 1919, with its publication following in the year 1921 in Bombay, India.
+After its publication, Mehtar Shuja ul-Mulk ordered the burning of all copies of the book.

-This book remained clandestinely in Chitral until the author's son, Ghulam Murtaza, recovered a copy and together with Wazir Ali Shah used it as a reference to compile the Nayi Tarikh-i-Chitral (1962).
+This book remained clandestinely in Chitral until the author's son, Ghulam Murtaza, recovered a copy and together with Wazir Ali Shah used it as a reference to compile the Nayi Tarikh-i-Chitral (lit.
+New history of Chitral) in 1962.

 Nayi Tarikh-i-Chitral

 The Nayi Tarikh-i-Chitral is an Urdu translation of the original Tarikh-i-Chitral albeit with considerable additions based on the notes of Mehtar Nasir ul-Mulk (r.
-1936-1943).
+1936–1943).
 The book revises and significantly enlarges the narrative of the original Tarikhi-Chitral based on the additional research of Sir Nasir ul-Mulk.

+Tarikh-i-Chitral of Munshi Azizuddin

+An unrelated work on history of Chitral, albeit depending on the work of Mirza Ghufran, also titled Tarikh-i-Chitral, was completed and published by Munshi Muhammad Azizuddin in 1897 in Urdu.